-Examples of claims made during the public VMAC meeting - not actually supported by what was in the data package that was made public by company to increase transparency
+Examples of claims made during the public meeting - not actually supported by what was in the data package that was made public by company to increase transparency

-- More Carcinogenic: GMO salmon has 40% more IGF1, a hormone linked to prostate, breast and colon cancers in humans. - Less Nutritious: GMO salmon has the lowest omega-3 to omega-6 ratio of any salmon. - More Allergenic: GMO salmon have mean allergenic potencies that are 20% and 52% higher than normal salmon. - Likely To Change The Bacteria Of Your Gut: Horizontal gene transfer, where the bacteria of the human gut takes up modified DNA from GMO foods during digestion, has been shown occur with soy and is likely to happen with GMO salmon, too. - All Messed Up: GMO salmon has increased frequency of skeletal malformations like "humpback" spinal compression, increased prevalence of jaw erosions or "screamer disease," and multisystemic, focal inflammation in its tissues.
+- More Allergenic: GMO salmon have mean allergenic potencies that are 20% and 52% higher than normal salmon. - More Carcinogenic: GMO salmon has 40% more IGF1, a hormone linked to prostate, breast and colon cancers in humans. - Less Nutritious: GMO salmon has the lowest omega-3 to omega-6 ratio of any salmon. - Likely To Change The Bacteria Of Your Gut: Horizontal gene transfer, where the bacteria of the human gut takes up modified DNA from GMO foods during digestion, has been shown occur with soy and is likely to happen with GMO salmon, too. - All Messed Up: GMO salmon has increased frequency of skeletal malformations like "humpback" spinal compression, increased prevalence of jaw erosions or "screamer disease," and multisystemic, focal inflammation in its tissues.